joshfinley/joshfinley.github.io/content/posts/2025-03-30-etw-research-scripts.md

 Both of these scripts are quick experiments but have proved useful in my testing.
 Improvements could be made to increase accuracy and performance.
 Additionally, for `Get-PossibleEtwRefs.ps1`, it would likely not be so difficult to leverage SDKs for IDA/Ghidra/Binja to compute cross-references to the identified GUIDs and see if any are near any relevant ETW functions, allowing us to easily associate the reference with Provider / Controller / Consumer code (similar to what is demonstrated manually in *Evading EDR* ch.
 8), or do similar analysis.

+Note: The versions here won't see any updates.
+I will do that on the respective GitHub gists.

 ### Get-PossibleEtwRefs
 ```PowerShell
 # Get-PossibleEtwRefs.ps1